DrNiro/fun_with_python/README.md

             Select random point and draw a dot half-way towards it, and repeat.

-GoldenFlowers - What is the best way for a flower to spread its seeds? - Golden ratio is the answer.
+GoldenFlowers - What is the best way for a flower to spread its seeds? - Golden Ratio strike again.

             Parameters: